dankovacek/hysets_validation/setup_scripts/README.md

 ![Original WSC sub-sub-drainage regions](img/wsc-ssda.png) ![Grouped Major Drainage Basins after processing](img/wsc-ssda-processed.png)

-Once the major groups are formed, the file `/processed_data/merged_basin_groups/BC_basin_region_groups_EPSG4326.geojson` should have been created.
-For each of the regional basins, create a clipped DEM and reproject to EPSG:3005.
-From `setup_scripts/`:
-&gt;`python dem_basin_mapper.py`

-Note that you need to specify which DEM source you’re using.

 The DEM processing will transform the raw DEM mosaic (below-left) to the processed, trimmed and transformed to BC Albers 3005 projection, and